Bioconductor/MatrixGenerics/README.md

 This package imports `matrixStats` and automatically forwards all function calls with `matrix`, `numeric`, and `array` objects to `matrixStats`.
 To handle other matrix objects, the user must manually install the corresponding `___MatrixStats` package.

+See https://bioconductor.org/packages/MatrixGenerics for more information including how to install the release version of the package (please refrain from installing directly from GitHub).